wulffern/cicsim/README.md

 pip3 install --no-deps -e --user .
 ```
 # Get started with simulation
-For now, it requires some manual work to get started.
 See tests/ for how cicsim
 expects the simulation directory to be layed out.

 ### tests/cicsim.yaml